With social media, everyone wants to be heard. But can it have adverse effects? And how addictive is it?

-Socialization is the process through which humans learn what society deems as normal and acceptable, and the consequent adaptations in their behaviour to ensure social integration and ultimately, survival.
-Understanding this concept enables us to recognise the far reaching implications of unfettered access to social media and the impact it is having on us all.
+Socialization is the process through which humans learn what society deems as normal and acceptable, and the consequent adaptations in their behavior to ensure social integration and ultimately, survival.
+Understanding this concept enables us to recognize the far reaching implications of unfettered access to social media and the impact it is having on us all.

 The images and content on social media show us what the rest of the world is doing – what they are buying, where they are going, how they are dressing, and so on.
 Therefore social media is redefining societal norms and practices, and the degree to which we adhere to these new conventions determines our social integration and progress.

 Parents are permitting their children to handle internet-enabled devices from very young ages, and this presents a particular problem since they are growing up online.
 This can affect their psychological development, especially, of their personality, their ethical code and dare I say, moral compass.
 There have been unfortunate incidents of children taking their own lives after having negative experiences online.

 Social media preys on people’s “Gossip instinct,” that seemingly in-born desire to know what others are doing at all times so that we can either compete to best them, or at the very least ensure that we are keeping up with the Joneses.
 People repeatedly check their mobile devices for the latest news or update, often leading to distraction at work and whilst performing attention demanding tasks like driving.
 It also results in sleep deprivation and worst of all, deterioration of real life social interaction.
 The pressure to conform can be very damaging, especially to those who lack an inherent sense of self, and must therefore base their behavior on what they see others doing.
 It is, thus, apparent that what was originally conceived to bring us together could end up driving us further apart.